Inscription on the tombstone of Elizabeth Barrett Browning

 Venus + Jupiter in Individual Charts

 Venus and jupiter in the same set (lighted and with Angular influence) within one individual’s chart create a “golden benefic.”
 Golden benefics are found in the charts of humanity’s most charismatic (venus) and successful (jupiter) individuals.
-Nearly all of our “superstars” (regardless of their field) got their through the winning combination that is comprised of venus and jupiter together.
+Nearly all of our “superstars” (regardless of their field) got there through the winning combination that is comprised of venus and jupiter together.
 Their area of success depends on the path they describe.
 For instance, if one of the houses influenced by the set is the 2nd house, they are quite likely to have an abundance of money.

 Since venus represents love and jupiter luck, individuals with these two planets in the same set are lucky in love.
 Progressions of venus to jupiter, or jupiter to venus often accompany marriage.